bizz84/starter_architecture_flutter_firebase/README.md

 ![](media/time-tracker-widget-tree.png)

+Provider is used in various ways:

+- to create view models for widgets that need them (and dispose them when no longer needed).
+- to provide **scoped access** to services from the widget classes.
-Provider is used for **dependency injection**, and for propagating data **synchronously** down the widget tree.
+- to propagate data **synchronously** down the widget tree.

-This guarantees that widgets are always disposed along with their view models.
+The last point is particularly important.
+Reactive widgets can read data from asynchronous APIs (futures or streams), and make that data available **synchronously** to all their descendants.
+This minimizes API calls, improves performance, and minimizes boilerplate code.

 ## Project structure